Last Updated: 8/24/23 | August 24th, 2023

 11 Ways to Stay Safe in Southeast Asia

 Staying safe in Southeast Asia doesn’t take a lot of work.
-Southeast Asia is an incredibly safe place to backpack and travel – even if you’re traveling solo, and even as a solo female traveler.
+Southeast Asia is an incredibly safe place to backpack and travel — even if you’re traveling solo, and even as a solo female traveler.
 Violent attacks are rare.
-There are some common scams around, like the motorbike scam where vendors try to charge you for damage to their bike, but for the most part, this is a safe place to travel.
-People are nice and helpful and you’re unlikely to get into trouble.
-The people who do tend to be involved with drinking or drugs or sex tourism.
-Stay away from that stuff and you’ll be fine.
-That said, here are 11 ways to ensure nothing is going to happen on your trip:
+There are some common scams around, like the motorbike scam where vendors try to charge you for damage to their bike, but for the most part, this is a safe place to travel (more on scams below).

 1. Watch for purse-snatchers – Purse-snatching is rare, but it does happen.
-To avoid the most common types of theft, don’t wear your purse or bag over just one shoulder — instead, wear it across the front of your body.
-Also, many purse-snatchers will be on a scooter, so take particular caution when walking alongside traffic.
+To avoid the most common types of theft, don’t wear your purse or bag over just one shoulder.
+Instead, wear it across the front of your body.
+Also, many purse-snatchers are on scooters, so take particular caution when walking alongside traffic.

 2. Be extra careful in traffic – Most injuries in Southeast Asia are caused by vehicles.
 Be especially careful walking in hectic cities like Hanoi or if you are driving (especially scooters).

 3. Don’t do drugs – Drugs like marijuana are easily accessible in Southeast Asia (especially in party locations, like the Full Moon Party).
-But they are illegal!
-Fines are heavy — and if you get caught, expect to spend time in jail or pay a hefty bribe.
+But they are generally illegal.
+Fines are heavy and if you get caught, expect to spend time in jail or pay a hefty bribe.
 Save yourself the hassle and don’t do any drugs while you’re in the region.

 4. Wear a helmet – If you’re renting or riding a scooter or motorbike, be sure to wear a helmet.
-Also wear proper clothing and footwear.
-I’ve seen a lot of road rash during my time in Southeast Asia!
+Also, wear proper clothing and footwear.
+I saw a lot of road rash during my time in Southeast Asia.

 6. Bring a lock – While theft in dorm rooms is rare, you don’t want to take any chances.
 Hostels almost always have lockers available.
 Bring a lock so you can store your possessions safely while you’re out and about.

-7. Hide your valuables – When you’re out exploring, keep your wallet and valuables hidden in your backpack (or leave them loved up in your accommodation).
+7. Hide your valuables – When you’re out exploring, keep your wallet and valuables hidden in your backpack (or leave them locked up in your accommodation).
 Carry some cash in your pockets, but keep your cards and other valuables out of reach.
-Most theft is opportunistic, so if you’re vigilant, you’ll have nothing to worry about!
+Most theft is opportunistic, so if you’re vigilant, you’ll have nothing to worry about.